linode/terraform-provider-linode/examples/nginx/README.md

 ## Destroy the Resources

-Clean up by removing all of the resources that were created in one command:
+Clean up by removing all the resources that were created in one command:

 ```sh
 terraform destroy